-I fully expect kids to be kids, but I do try to get one pose to please Grandma!
+I fully expect kids to be kids, but I do try to get at least one pose to please Grandma!
 I ask them to "sit like a lady" and just to look at the camera.
 You never know what you'll get, but I love this glimpse of the woman she'll become.

-…but it almost always brings out the real ones!
+My tried-and-true tip is to play peek-a-boo behind the camera.
+Sometimes you'll get the cheesy grins, but it almost always brings out the real ones!
 That's her real, spontaneous smile, and I'm so glad I caught it.

-Making boys smile usually ends up depending on what funny and unexpected noises you can make behind the camera.
-This little guy didn't want to smile for anything, but I eventually got him to warm up to me.
+Making boys smile usually ends up depending on what funny and unexpected noises you can make behind the camera (we'll get to that later).
+This little guy didn't want to smile for anything at first, so I had to get him to warm up to me.

 Cooperation doesn't always mean smiling on cue!
 If it's clear my client isn't going to smile right off the bat, I go ahead and capture other expressions without asking them to smile.
 This gives them a chance to warm up to me without the pressure to perform.

 See how that resulted in a great picture?
 It's not a toothy smile, but it's still his sweet expression!
 (And you can bet his mom loves it!)

-I make a lot of animals noises behind the camera ("do you want to hear my monkey sounds?") and I will also rev like an engine (most little boys love Lightning McQueen or Mater).
-The Cars characters did if for this little guy, and we got some better smiles.
+I make a lot of animal noises behind the camera ("do you want to hear my monkey sounds?") and I will also rev like an engine (most little boys love Lightning McQueen or Mater).
+The Cars characters really did it for this little guy, and we got some better smiles.

 His best smile came when mom got in to tickle him.
-It's a very real moment that shows their connection: I'd frame it!
+It's a very real moment that shows their connection.
+I'd frame it!

-I usually let mom give the kids a snack near the end of the shoot, after I've got most of what I want.
+I usually let mom give the kids a snack near the end of the shoot after I've got most of what I want.
 I try not to make it a bribe: it's not really cooperation if you're threatened!

-(This is especially true if there is sibling rivalry or all out fighting going on... you can manufacture some connection if you have to by getting them very close!)
+(This is especially true if there is sibling rivalry or all-out fighting going on... you can manufacture a sense of connection if you have to by getting them very close!)

 The kiss on the cheek is always cute, but it's helped by the fact that these kids are arranged so close together in the first place.